Bali Strait: History

-On 28 January 1797 during the Bali Strait Incident a French squadron of six frigates encountered a fleet of six British East Indiaman in the Bali Strait.
-Disguising themselves as ships of the line, the British merchant ships were able to intimidate the French into withdrawing.
+During the Bali Strait incident of 28 January 1797, a French Navy squadron of six frigates encountered six British East Indiaman in the Bali Strait.
+Disguising themselves as ships of the line, the British ships were able to intimidate the French into withdrawing.

 Ecology

 The temperature of the water in Bali Strait is subject to noticeable seasonal fluctuations, predetermined by the periods of monsoons.
 During the period of the northwestern monsoon (January–March), average temperature is about 28–29 °C, whereas in the southeast (July–September) temperature drops to 26 °C. Regardless of the season, the water temperature in the northern part of the strait is 1–1.5 degrees lower than it is in the southern part.

 The level of salinity is more stable: about 33 ‰ in the season of the northwestern monsoons and about 34 ‰ in the southeast period.

 Sea currents in the strait have a very complex configuration, largely dependent on monsoon seasons: during the northwesterly winds, the northern vector predominates, while in the south-east it is the southern one.
 The maximum speed – up to 13 km / h – flows reach the northern, most narrow part of the strait.
 Tidal currents have a semi-diurnal amplitude.

 At the beginning of the 21st century, there were noticeable negative trends in the development of the ecological situation in the strait and on its shores, related to human economic activity.
 Numerous cases of water pollution with industrial wastes, fertilizers, as well as chemicals used in gold mining on the Javanese shore are recorded.